What is a Canned Hunt?

 There is no federal law banning the practice of canned hunts.

-We are petitioning Kevin Shea, Administrator of the Department of Agriculture, Animal and Plant Health Inspection Service and Daniel Ashe, Director of the Department of Interior, Fish and Wildlife Service to review the regulations under the AWA and ESA to support our proposed legislative amendment; and sought the advisory support of the Wildlife and Hunting Heritage Conservation Council.
+We petitioned Kevin Shea, Administrator of the Department of Agriculture, Animal and Plant Health Inspection Service and Daniel Ashe, Director of the Department of Interior, Fish and Wildlife Service to review the regulations under the AWA and ESA to support our proposed legislative amendment; and sought the advisory support of the former Wildlife and Hunting Heritage Conservation Council.

 On March 23 and October 27, 2016 our CEO attended the Wildlife Hunting and Heritage Conservation Council Meetings regarding our submission to Council in support of our initiative:

 At the state level, we petitioned state legislatures that do not specifically ban canned hunting of big cats or the laws are silent to consider our draft legislation and implement measures that will prohibit canned hunting of big cats.

 WildCat Conservation Legal Aid Society takes the position that wildcats native or non-native are recognized as endangered or threatened under the ESA or under the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
 Permits and/or licenses are required under the federal law with respect to breeding and trade of native and non-native endangered species.
 As such, these big cats should never be bred, offered for sale, auctioned, sold, purchased, donated or otherwise transferred to a canned hunting facility or game preserve, since the premise for obtaining permits and/or licenses for breeding or for other commercial activities is solely “to enhance the propagation or survival of the affected species.”